 Aug 10, 2019

-It has happened: the end of summer semester!
-While the condensed timeline brought both stress and excitement I am thankful for the experience overall.
-One of the many takewaways for me is the great investmet of time and effort into learning new material.
-Even at the Gen I level there was a lot of content to cover.
+It has happened: the end of the summer semester!
+While completing chem lecture, lab, and trig in a condensed timeline brought both stress and excitement I am thankful for the experience overall.
+One of the many takeaways for me is the great investment of time and effort into learning new material.
+We are what we do and that is the bottom line.

 Eterna Empowering citizen scientists to invent medicine